FadyGrAb/PyNuggets/README.md

 # PyNuggets

-Short python code snippets for everyday use.
+Short python code snippets for everyday use. <br>
-Every file will be handling one topic.
+Every file will be handling a different, somewhat short, topic.